WICG/scheduling-apis/README.md

 NOTE: [queueMicrotask](https://fergald.github.io/docs/explainers/queueMicrotask.html) is going to provide a direct API for submitting microtasks.

-#### 2. "default"
+#### 2. "default" priority
 User visible work that is needed to *prepare for the next frame* (or future frames).
 Normal work that is important, but can take a while to finish.
 This is typically initiated by the user, but has dependency on network or I/O.
+This work should not delay current frame rendering, but should execute immediately afterwards to pipeline and target the next frame.
 This is essentially setTimeout(0) without clamping; see other [workarounds used today](https://github.com/spanicker/main-thread-scheduling#3-after-paint-callback)

 Eg. user zooms into a map, fetching of the maps tiles OR atleast post-processing of fetch responses should be posted as "default" priority.
-Eg. user clicks a (long) comment list, it can take a while to fetch all the comments from the server; the fetches should be handled as "default" priority (and potentially show a spinner, posted as "user-blocking" priority).
+Eg. user clicks a (long) comment list, it can take a while to fetch all the comments from the server; the fetches should be handled as "default" priority (and potentially show a spinner, posted at "user-blocking" priority).

 NOTE: it may make sense to kick off fetches in input-handler, however handling fetch responses in microtasks can be problematic, and could block user input & urgent rendering work.